If you need some extra cash to help you pay for a holiday, start up a business or cover other expenses, a personal loan could be the answer.

 The main reason for this is that online lenders and peer-to-peer marketplaces have lower overheads than brick-and-mortar establishments, which need to employ more staff and pay for an expensive high street location.
 Online lenders can afford to offer more competitive rates.

-Harmoney offers unsecured personal loans with fixed rates starting from 6.99% per annum (based on your credit rating and financial situation).
+Harmoney offers unsecured personal loans with fixed rates based on your credit rating and financial situation).
 Use our free loan calculator to see what type of loan you can expect.

 Can I trust online lenders?